mindplay-dk/unbox/README.md

 }
 ```

-Note thte `FactoryInterface` type-hint in the constructor - in situations where you care
+Note the `FactoryInterface` type-hint in the constructor - in situations where you only
-only about using the container as a factory, you should type-hint against this facet.
+care about using the container as a factory, you should type-hint against this facet.

 #### Inspection

 You can inspect the state of components in a container using `has()` and `isActive()`.

-To check if a component is defined:
+To check if a component is defined, use `has()` - for example:

 ```php
 var_dump($container->has("foo")); // => bool(false)